Rotaerk/haskellTutorial/Chapter1.md

 Let Expressions
 ---------------

+### Introduction

-A **let expression** is an expression that allows you to make a declaration with a scope limited to the expression itself, and then to evaluate another expression in that context.
-Only some types of declarations are allowed in one, but they include binding declarations.
-Here is an example:
+A **let expression** is an expression that allows you to make a binding declaration with a scope limited to the expression itself, and then to evaluate another expression in that context.
+Some other types of declarations are supported in a let expression as well, but they only supplement the binding.
+Thus, sometimes a let expression is called a "let binding".

+Here are some examples:

+1. `let notUsed = 500 in "Hello"`
+2. `let s = "foo" in s ++ s`
-`let x = 1 + 2 in x * x`
+3. `let x = 1 + 2 in x * x`

 Evaluating a let expression entails temporarily bringing the declaration into scope, and then evaluating the expression after the `in`.
+Also remember that a bound expression is only evaluated once.
+So here is what evaluating expression #3 above looks like:

+1. `let x = 1 + 2 in x * x` : start
+2. `let x = 3 in x * x` : evaluate bound expression
+3. `let x = 3 in 3 * 3` : replace `x` with its value
+4. `3 * 3` : eliminate unused binding
+5. `9` : arithmetic

-Try it out by entering it into GHCi.
-Also note that afterwards, if you simply enter `x`, it will give you an error, because of `x`'s limited scope.
+Try out those let expressions by entering them into GHCi.
+Also note that afterwards, if you enter one of the variable names that was bound in a let expression, you will get an error because it is no longer in scope.
-(If you previously entered a binding for `x` outside of a let expression, you will get the result of that instead of an error.)
+(Although, if you previously entered a binding for it outside of a let expression, you will get the result of that instead of an error.)

-Here are a few more examples to try:

-1. `let s = "foo" in s ++ s`
-2. `let notUsed = 500 in "Hello"`
+### Laziness

+At this point it is worth mentioning that Haskell's evaluation process is **lazy** by default.
+This means it will not evaluate an expression that it does not need to.
+For instance, here is how a let expression that does not use its binding is evaluated:

-3. `let foo = 1 in let bar = 2 in foo + bar`
+1. `let x = 1 + 2 in 5 + 6` : start
+2. `5 + 6` : eliminate unused binding
+3. `11` : arithmetic

+The sub-expression `1 + 2` is never evaluated to `3` because it was not needed for evaluating the expression as a whole.

+### Multiple Bindings

-That last example works because *any* valid expression can be placed after the `in`, including other let expressions.
+Because *any* valid expression can be placed after the `in` of a let expression, this includes other let expressions.
+Here is an example for you to try in GHCi:

+`let foo = 3 * 4 in let bar = 2 * 3 in foo + bar`

+It would be evaluated like:

+1. `let foo = 3 * 4 in let bar = 2 * 3 in foo + bar` : start
+2. `let foo = 12 in let bar = 2 * 3 in foo + bar` : evaluate bound expression
+3. `let foo = 12 in let bar = 2 * 3 in 12 + bar` : replace `foo` with its value
+4. `let bar = 2 * 3 in 12 + bar` : eliminate unused binding
+5. `let bar = 6 in 12 + bar` : evaluate bound expression
+6. `let bar = 6 in 12 + 6` : replace `bar` with its value
+7. `12 + 6` : eliminate unused binding
+8. `18` : arithmetic

 However, this isn't typically done because you can put multiple declarations in one let expression, so it can be rewritten like this:

 `let { foo = 1; bar = 1 } in foo + bar`

-Note that these declarations are in scope for the *whole* let expression, including the declarations that come before them.
-This means that the bound expressions may refer back to the variables themselves:
+There is a subtle difference between the two: When `bar` was bound in a nested let expression, `foo` was unable to refer to `bar` because it wasn't in scope yet.
+However, in this case, both `foo` and `bar` are bound in the same let expression, and are thus both in scope at the same time.
+This means that `foo`'s expression can refer to `bar`, and vice versa.
+Here is an example demonstrating this:

 `let { a = b; b = 3 + 1; c = a } in a + c`

-**Note:** Bindings are the main type of declaration used in let expressions.
-The other kinds of declarations that let expressions support must accompany a binding.
-Thus, let expressions are also referred to as "let bindings".

 Functions
 ---------